-Looking for where to holiday in November?
-This Cox & Kings guide to travelling in November should help you narrow your choices.
-It’s a great time to visit Chile, Argentina and Brazil, as November brings warm temperatures and little rain; plus capital cities are not yet too hot or humid.
-It’s cooler in Oman too, with it being the perfect time to visit the coast where humidity is low.
-It’s also prime time for turtle nesting activity; if you time it right you may see turtles burying their eggs, or baby turtles hatching and making the dangerous journey from land to sea.
-Otherwise, you can hop over to Kenya for the Mombasa festival.
-Join a parade, where floats line the streets and local musicians and dancers perform.
+Looking to escape the cold, long evenings in November?
+If so, it’s a great time to visit Chile, Argentina and Brazil as November brings warm temperatures and little rain.
+Plus, their capital cities are not too hot or humid.
+It’s cool in Oman too, being the perfect time to visit the coast as humidity is low.
+It’s also prime time for turtle nesting activity, if you time it right you may see turtles burying their eggs or baby turtles hatching and making the dangerous journey from land to sea.
+In November, Kenya’s Mombasa festival is in full swing.
+Join a parade where floats line the streets and local musicians and dancers perform.
 There are numerous craft stalls and local foods to enjoy too.
-In weather terms, it’s also the cooler, drier season in November – meaning not even a hint of rain could spoil the party.
+It’s also the cooler, drier season, meaning that not even a hint of rain could spoil the party.

 November is one of the best months to visit the north of India.
 Although it is one of the driest months, it’s not as hot or humid as other months, nor does the temperature plummet at night.
 In Pushkar, the annual camel fair is held and is one of the largest in the world.
 This fascinating spectacle runs for five days and around 50,000 camels and cattle are brought to trade.
 Camels are dressed up, raced and entered into beauty pageants, while traders themselves can enter competitions like the ‘longest moustache’.
 Cricket matches are played between the local club and tourists, while markets sell jewellery and material, adding to the colour and variety of this amazing festival.